galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 The following example is based on the naming convention ```com.example.company``` and uses the _SimBankIVT_ test code as the example test class.

-Complete the following steps to create a parent project:
+Complete the following steps in Eclipse to create a parent project:

 1. Launch Eclipse and choose _File > New > Project_.
 A _New Project_ dialog appears.
 1. Expand the _Maven_ folder, select _Maven Project_ and click _Next_.
 A _New Maven Project_ dialog appears.